COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Validating derived galaxy parameters through SED fitting and the Horizon-AGN simulation

 \subsection{\cigale{} derived parameters versus Horizon-AGN simulated data}

 We systematically compare the SED-fitting results from \cigale{} with the true parameters extracted from the Hz-AGN simulation.
 We focus on quantities describing the star-formation activity (stellar masses, SFRs, formation epoch, and $\migvec$ components).
-We run \cigale{} applying the same configuration as described in Section~\ref{sec:cigale} and Table~\ref{cig_tab}.
+We run \cigale{} applying the same configuration as described in Sect.~\ref{sec:cigale} and Table~\ref{cig_tab}.
 We set the Hz-AGN redshifts to the photometric redshifts computed with \lephare{}.
-The nebular emission module is disabled in this \cigale\ run to be consistent with the Hz-AGN virtual photometry which does not include them.
+The nebular emission module is disabled in this \cigale\ run to be consistent with the Hz-AGN mock photometry which does not include them.

-As described above, the simulation encompasses a large variety of galaxy populations spanning different mass, SFR, and stellar metallicity ranges ensuring that the validation covered a representative galaxy sample.
-This comparison tests the impact of photometric noise on the physical parameter recovery, but also the impact of complex SFHs, continuous metallicity enrichment, and inhomogeneity in the dust distribution.
+As described above, the simulation encompasses many galaxy populations spanning different mass, SFR, and stellar metallicity ranges, ensuring the validation covered a representative galaxy sample.
+This comparison tests the impact of photometric noise on the physical parameter recovery, but also the effect of complex SFHs, continuous metallicity enrichment, and inhomogeneity in the dust distribution.
 Since we adopt the same IMF and the same BC03 SSP within \cigale{} and Hz-AGN, we do not test the impact of such a choice in the modeling.
-The method to extract the photometry, observational limitation (e.g. PSF variation), as well as the impact of nebular emission are not tested.
+The method to extract the photometry, observational limitations (e.g., PSF variation), as well as the impact of nebular emission is not tested.
 A modified \citet{calzetti2000} attenuation law is implemented as well, with a UV bump at 2175\,\AA.
-Finally, we stress that the Hz-AGN catalog is limited to stellar masses above $10^{9}\,\Msol$.